0xRose/Rose-Stealer_old/README.md

 ### Rose Injector is licensed under the <a href="https://mit-license.org/.">MIT License</a>

 ### This is for educational purposes only.
 Use at your own risk.
-I am not responsible for any of your actions!
+We are not responsible for any of your actions!